sc-ventures/cloudbreak-documentation/docs/architecture.md

     You can define these resources (networks, security groups, VMs and storage, and so on) in the create a cluster wizard in the Cloudbreak web UI.
 Resources are only provisioned once you create the cluster.

-The use of blueprints and templates is illustrated in the following image:
+The use of blueprints is illustrated in the following image:

 <a href="../images/templates-and-blueprints2.png" target="_blank" title="click to enlarge"><img src="../images/templates-and-blueprints2.png" width="650" title="How Cloudbreak uses templates and blueprints"></a>

-#### SaltStack

-Under the hood, Cloudbreak uses SaltStack to manage nodes of the cluster, install packages, change configuration files, and execute recipes.
-By default Salt master is installed on the same node where Ambari server is installed.

-### Core Concepts

 #### Ambari Blueprints